Okaloosa County DUI Manslaughter Attorney

 DUI Manslaughter is a second degree felony offense in the State of Florida, which means you are facing up to 15 years in the Department of Corrections.

-In addition, under section 316.193(3), Florida Statutes, “A person who is convicted of DUI manslaughter shall be sentenced to a mandatory minimum term of imprisonment of 4 years.”
+In addition, under section 316.193(3), Florida Statutes, “A person who is convicted of DUI manslaughter shall be sentenced to a mandatory minimum term of imprisonment of four years.”

 If you are accused of failing to render aid or leaving the scene of an accident while under the influence of alcohol or controlled substances, and there is a death as a result, the charges can be enhanced to a first degree felony, allowing the court to sentence you to up to 30 years in prison.

 What can an Okaloosa County DUI Manslaughter lawyer do for me?